If you are interested in growing mango trees, then you’ve come to the right place.

 How to Pick Mango Fruit (What to look for)

 According to Alex from Tropical Acres Farms, there is no universal checklist that can be used for every mango cultivar.
-In fact, Alex told me that this one of the most common myths that he hears.

-The truth is that each mango cultivar varies widely in the unique characteristics that they exhibit when they are ready to be picked.
 As an example, some Indian mangos shouldn’t be allowed to tree ripen whereas it’s OK for other cultivars to tree ripen.
 In other words, not all mango cultivars can be picked at the same stage.

 If you are looking for cultivar-specific information, I recommend checking out all the cultivar information that we have documented on our Tropical Fruit Trees page.